-Seizure control is very important during pregnancy.
-The benefit of preventing seizures may outweigh any risks posed by taking valproic acid.
-There may be other seizure medications that can be more safely used during pregnancy.
+Seizure control is very important during pregnancy and the benefits of preventing seizures may outweigh any risks posed by using valproic acid.
 Follow your doctor's instructions about taking valproic acid while you are pregnant.

 Valproic acid can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using valproic acid.

 How should I take valproic acid (Depakene, Stavzor)?